-where $q_y<0$.
+where $q_y<0$ \footnote{In other words, given that the system is initially at rest, for any input-output pairs $\big(u_t,y_y\big)_{t\in\Tbb}$ and any $\tau\in\Tbb$, we have $\int_{0}^{\tau}s_{\mx{Q}}(u_t,y_t)\drm t \ge 0$, if $\Tbb=\Rbb_+$, and $\sum_{t=0}^{\tau}s_{\mx{Q}}(u_t,y_t) \ge 0$, if $\Tbb=\Zbb_+$. }\cite{antoulas2005approximation,haddad2011nonlinear}.
 For the case of $s_{\mx{Q}}(u,y)= \rho^2 u^2 - y^2$ where $\rho\in\Rbb_+$, this dissipativity prior knowledge is equivalent to being $\Lscr_2$-gain or $\Hcal_\infty$-norm of the system not larger than $\rho$.
 Given the above side-information on the dissipativity of system $\Scal$, a desired identification procedure for estimating the impulse response of the system should suitably utilize this information and also guarantee that the identified model satisfies the given feature.
-The more general problem is the following. \begin{problem} Given the set of data $\Dscr$ and considering the side-information on the dissipativity of system with respect to the supply rate $s_{\mx{Q}}(u,y)$, estimate the impulse response of system $\Scal$ satisfying the dissipativity side-information. \end{problem} Note that we have
+More precisely, one has to address the following problem: \begin{problem} Given the set of data $\Dscr$ and considering the side-information on the dissipativity of system with respect to the supply rate $s_{\mx{Q}}(u,y)$, estimate the impulse response of system $\Scal$ satisfying the provided side-information. \end{problem} Note that we have